ibm-cloud-docs/apiconnect/apic_troubleshoot.md

 ## Username and password required when adding the API Connect Bluemix service

-After you add the {{site.data.keyword.apiconnect_short}} service to your {{site.data.keyword.Bluemix_short}} Dashboard, you are prompted for a username and password when you try to open it.
+After you add the 	 service to your {{site.data.keyword.Bluemix_short}} Dashboard, you are prompted for a username and password when you try to open it.

 ### Symptoms
 {: #ts_sym_usernamepw}